rymaspic/MiniPlaces-Challenge18/README.md

 # MiniPlaces-Challenge18

-An image classification task of MIT 6.819/6.869 Advanced Computer Vision class.
+An image classification task of MIT 6.819/6.869 Advances in Computer Vision class.

 Basic Objective: improve the model performance to achieve at least 30% error rate.